spiral/docs/dbal/migrations.md

 ```

-While you still can create and move migrations manually you can try much more convinient CLI command designed for that purposes.
+While you can create and move migrations manually, there is a much more convenient CLI command designed for that purposes.

 ```
 ./spiral.cli create:migration my_migration
 Migration successfully created: 20150401_130123_my_migration.php
 ```

-Such command will create empty migration class into migrations directory.
-Migration filename will include current date and time, so migrations will always be in correct order.
+This command will create an empty migration class in the migrations directory.
+The migration filename will include the current date and time, so migrations will always be in the correct order.

-File content will looks like:
+The file contents will look like:

 ```php
 <?php